linydub/azureml-greenai-txtsum/research_project/incomplete/benchmarks.md

 - DS bucket sizes: Increase memory usage, increase speed
 -

+Applicable in general cases, some have trade-offs, asterisks prefix = situational, accuracy refers to task performance

 ## Optimization Methods
 Some situational cases could have complex interactions between employed methods/parameters, other things could influence optimization method's effectiveness or task performance like the fine-tuning corpus and model size.